Mshuu/ComicReader/README.md

 Can be found at comics.mml2.net

-This is pulled from a legally owned OPDS server, options to add your own server will be coming in the future.
+This is pulled from a legally owned OPDS server, options to add your own server will be coming in the future and the default OPDS server will be removed.